AlmajedA/mlaaeb/README.md

 │   ├── _app.js # application's root component.
 │   ├── 404.js # it handles non-existant URLs.
 │   ├── about.js # includes info related to the project.
 │   ├── dashboard.js # includes details of a court.
 │   ├── index.js # home (main) page
 │   ├── listCourtPage.js # adding a new court page.
 │   ├── payment.js # payment page.
 │   ├── profile # shows the profile of a user.
 │   ├── search # shows the serached courts and their location.
 ├── public # includes images and icons used in the project.
-└── styles # syles for specific pages are stored here.
+└── styles # styles for specific pages are stored here.
-└── db.js # database handling file
+└── db.js # database handling file.

 ```